 The individual parts of the 3D model may not correspond to the individual parts of your UV map.

 The Elements tab is used to assign color palettes to elements that are part of the 3D model, but that are not part of the UV map.
 An example is a garment zipper.
-Zippers are not part of the UV map (since they are not part of the production pattern or print file), but they are part of the 3D model.
+Zippers are not part of the heat map (since they are not part of the production pattern or print file), but they are part of the 3D model.

-Navigate to Studio settings > Assets
+Navigate to Studio Settings > Assets

 You can change the background of your Design Studio by uploading a jpg image.
 Backgrounds are responsive (with the anchor on the right hand side of your Design Studio).
 Therefore, if you add for instance a logo to your background, its positioning will be fixed on the right hand size as you resize the screen.